jmoz/blog.jmoz.co.uk/source/_posts/2013-07-31-increase-your-twitter-followers.markdown

 ---
 layout: post
-title: "Organically increase your followers with the Twitter API and a little Python"
+title: "Programmatically increase your followers with the Twitter API and a little Python"
 date: 2013-08-02 12:00
 comments: true
 categories: [python, twitter api]
 published: true
 ---
-There are many reasons why you may want to *increase your Twitter followers*: for status, engagement and for more reach are a few that come to mind.
-I'm certainly in the latter - more reach == more potential hits to my blog == web domination.
+There are many reasons why you may want to *increase your Twitter followers*: for engagement, status and for greater reach are a few that come to mind.
+I'm certainly in the latter - more reach == more potential hits to my blog.

 If you're in the status camp you'll most likely have gone down the route of paying for followers.
 You know the drill - pay x amount of dollars for x amount of followers.
 The majority, if not all of these followers are trash accounts; accounts solely created to follow others for no other reason than to increase their follower count.
 They won't provide traffic to your blog or engage with you.